MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ```
 When in the remote session, notice that a directory has been created ‘c:\share’, and that you can now copy files into the c:\share directory of the host and access them in the container.

-For more information on Shared Folder, see the [Shared Folders Technical Guide](../management/manage_data.md)
+For more information on Shared Folders, see the [Shared Folders Technical Guide](../management/manage_data.md)

 ## Install IIS in the Container